ElmehdiBennix/prank_him_john/README.md

-# It-s-just-a-prank-bro
+# It's just a prank bro :

+Simple script for intra macs
-make sure to maximize the visual studio window and run it in vs code terminal for the maximum damage.
+Make sure to maximize the visual studio window and run it in vs code terminal for the maximum damage.

 Simply run this command :